CoderDojoZH/resources/cards-games/dose/README.md

 - for the PNG preview of the A4 version:
   `convert -background white -alpha remove -resize 300x dose-a4-deCH.pdf dose-a4.png`
   to get `dose-a4-1.png` to `dose-a4-3.png`
+  `convert -background white -alpha remove -resize 150x dose-a6-deCH.pdf dose-a6.png`
+  and keep the `0` one as `-preview`